-- New 11/21: CUNY, through its vendor, Applied DNA, has implemented surveillance testing so that individuals who are not fully vaccinated or who do not disclose their vaccination status must obtain a negative COVID-19 test within 7 days of entering a CUNY facility.
+- New 01/22: Student athletes will be required to submit a negative test before returning to campus. - Updated 01/22: Weekly testing will continue for those who are unvaccinated and expand to cover student athletes regardless of vaccination status. - Updated 01/22: Overall random testing will increase to 20% of the vaccinated and unvaccinated on-campus population.
+Participation in the random surveillance testing is mandatory and failure to participate will result in the removal of the individual's Cleared4 access pass to CUNY spaces. - New 11/21: CUNY, through its vendor, Applied DNA, has implemented surveillance testing so that individuals who are not fully vaccinated or who do not disclose their vaccination status must obtain a negative COVID-19 test within 7 days of entering a CUNY facility.
 Surveillance testing is intended to identify infected people who are asymptomatic.
 Surveillance helps to identify unknown cases so that measures can be taken to prevent further transmission. - New 11/21: Fully vaccinated individuals are not required to submit weekly tests. - New 11/21: CUNY's testing program will include periodic screening of a random sampling of vaccinated individuals to help monitor and contain the spread of COVID-19 across the University.
 The frequency of such testing will depend upon the coronavirus positivity rate and the prevalence of variants among other factors. - New 11/21: For more information about CUNY's COVID-19 testing program, please see the Testing FAQ.
 For a list of test locations, visit here.
 For general frequently asked questions, please refer to the Getting Back to Working in Person FAQ.
 If you still have questions, please contact the Hostos HR Office. - Any individual visiting the College who does not share proof of vaccination will be presumed unvaccinated.
 Those individuals must show a negative COVID-19 test taken no more than seven (7) days prior to the campus visit.
-This includes: - o Students not taking in-person classes (and not subject to the vaccination requirement) who need access to a campus area or office and do not share proof that they are vaccinated. - o Faculty, staff, and visitors who do not share proof that they are vaccinated. - Anyone who arrives at the campus without a negative COVID-19 test or proof of vaccination will be denied entry and informed of the testing requirement. - Testing protocol is subject to guidance from CUNY Central Office. - O Unvaccinated or partially vaccinated people who are subject to required COVID-19 testing may undergo regular, weekly testing (referred to in public health as "screening testing") as determined by CUNY. - o The College reserves the right to mandate random coronavirus testing for all individuals regularly on campus, whether vaccinated or not (referred to in public health as "surveillance testing").
-The frequency of such testing will depend upon the COVID-19 positivity rate, among other factors. - Details about testing guidelines and available COVID-19 testing, such as CUNY-provided testing or priority testing sites for CUNY community members, will be communicated to the college community through the website and/or other channels as needed.

-Students, employees, and staff who may not be tested under current/active CUNY protocols are encouraged to utilize New York City's free COVID-19 testing centers.
-For more information, see the NYC.gov.cov/id-19 Testing page.
+This includes: - O Students not taking in-person classes (and not subject to the vaccination requirement) who need access to a campus area or office and do not share proof that they are vaccinated. - o Faculty, staff, and visitors who do not share proof that they are vaccinated. - Anyone who arrives at the campus without a negative COVID-19 test or proof of vaccination will be denied entry and informed of the testing requirement. - Testing protocol is subject to guidance from CUNY Central Office. - O Unvaccinated or partially vaccinated people who are subject to required COVID-19 testing may undergo regular, weekly testing (referred to in public health as "screening testing") as determined by CUNY. - The College reserves the right to mandate random coronavirus testing for all individuals regularly on campus, whether vaccinated or not (referred to in public health as "surveillance testing").
+The frequency of such testing will depend upon the COVID-19 positivity rate, among other factors. - Details about testing guidelines and available COVID-19 testing, such as CUNY-provided testing or priority testing sites for CUNY community members, will be communicated to the college community through the website and/or other channels as needed. - Students, employees, and staff who may not be tested under current/active CUNY protocols are encouraged to utilize New York City's free COVID-19 testing centers.
+For more information, see the NYC.gov.cov/id-19 Testing-page.

-B. Tracing, Tracking, and Isolation
+B. Tracing, Tracking, and Isolation (Updated 01/22)